 Jim Lovell: Lovell, who was born in Cleveland, participated in four spaceflight missions.
 The most notable of these missions was Apollo 13, which suffered an explosion while on the way to the moon but was brought back safely to Earth.

 Judith Resnick: Resnick was selected for NASA’s astronaut program in 1978 and participated in the first voyage of the Space Shuttle Discovery.
-Resnick, who was born in Akron, was also a mission specialist aboard Space Shuttle Challenger flight STS-51-L.
+Resnick, who was born in Akron, was a mission specialist aboard Space Shuttle Challenger flight STS-51-L when the orbiter exploded 73 seconds after liftoff killing all seven crew members.